 A moving 'reunion' for descendants of Holocaust survivors

-WESTLAKE, Texas -- Anna Salton Eisen found the old pictures of Jewish prisoners who survived the Holocaust in a folder her late father, George Lucius Salton, kept most of his life.
+WESTLAKE, Texas -- Anna Salton Eisen found the old pictures - wallet-size, black-and-white images of Jewish prisoners who survived the Holocaust - in a folder her late father, George Lucius Salton, kept most of his life.

 But suddenly, the familiar names had faces.